viamrobotics/viam_flutter_provisioning/README.md

 ```

 To provision you should write the network config and robot part config at the same time (for now).
 Or as close together as possible.

+After writing these configurations successfully your device should come online on `app.viam.com` after a short period!